-The City has a guaranteed annual tonnage of acceptable waste commitment to the Waste to Energy Facility, which is owned and operated by a private corporation (the "Corporation").
+The City has a guaranteed annual tonnage of acceptable waste commitment to the Waste to Energy Facility, which is owned and operated by a private corporation.
 The commitment, shared with Arlington County, is based on a percent of the solid waste the City and Arlington County expect to collect together.
 The facility charges fees on each ton based on defined costs and has two multi-year contracts for large haulers where a fee discount applies.
-It is expected that the City and Arlington County will be able to continue to meet their minimum requirement for annual tonnage of 225,000 tons per year.
-This "put or pay" obligation will end in 2013 when the revenue bonds that financed the facility are fully repaid.
-For FY 2008 and for every year the facility has been open, the City and Arlington County exceeded the minimum annual tonnage requirement.
-If the City would be required to augment this requirement, the financial effect on the City would be immaterial.
+For FY 2009 and for every year the facility has been open, the City and Arlington County exceeded the minimum annual tonnage requirement.
+Recent experience in FY 2010 has indicated that the minimum annual tonnage requirement may not be met for the first time since building the facility.
+If the City would be required to augment this requirement, the financial effect on the City would be minimal.
+This put or pay contract expires at the end of 2012 and the potential projected cost to the City through FY 2012 is about \$1 million to meet this put or pay contract requirement.
+The City, Arlington County and the owner-operator of the facility, Covanta Energy, Inc., are currently negotiating an agreement that would be put in place prior to or at the time of the expiration of the existing put or pay agreement in 2013.

-The Alexandria/Arlington Waste Disposal Trust Fund ("the Trust") is a private purpose trust fund of Arlington County, Virginia and, accordingly, the financial position and results of operations of the Trust are reflected in the comprehensive annual financial report of Arlington County, Virginia.
-The City of Alexandria, Virginia and Arlington County, Virginia each have a 50 percent ownership interest in the Trust; however, because Arlington

-County performs the administrative functions for the Trust, it is reflected in the Arlington County reporting entity.
-As part of the Conditional Sale and Security Agreement pursuant to which the Corporation acquired the Waste to Energy Facility, the Corporation made a payment of \$1 million to the Trust, which was to be used as a reserve for future expenditures.
+The Alexandria/Arlington Waste Disposal Trust Fund (the "Trust") is a private purpose trust fund of Arlington County, Virginia and, accordingly, the financial position and results of operations of the Trust are reflected in the comprehensive annual financial report of Arlington County, Virginia.
+The City of Alexandria, Virginia and Arlington County, Virginia each have a 50 percent ownership interest in the Trust; however, because Arlington County performs the administrative functions for the Trust, it is reflected in the Arlington County reporting entity.
+As part of the Conditional Sale and Security Agreement, pursuant to which the Corporation acquired the Waste to Energy Facility, the Corporation made a payment of \$1 million to the Trust, which was to be used as a reserve for future expenditures.

-The Trust in recent years has been primarily used to subsidize the difference between the contractual tipping fee paid by haulers under special contracts and the standard tipping fee and to cover deficiencies arising in the "incomeavailable-for-debt-service" calculations mandated by the Facility Agreement between the Corporation, the City, Arlington County, the Alexandria Sanitation Authority and the Arlington Solid Waste Authority.
-There are projected to be sufficient funds in the Trust fund to satisfy the obligations of the City and Arlington County to make any deficit payments through 2013.
+The Trust in recent years has been primarily used to subsidize the difference between the contractual tipping fee paid by haulers under special contracts and the standard tipping fee and to cover deficiencies arising in the "income-available-for-debt-service" calculations mandated by the Facility Agreement between the Corporation, the City, Arlington County, the Alexandria Sanitation Authority and the Arlington Solid Waste Authority.
+There are expected to be sufficient funds in the Trust fund to satisfy the obligations of the City and Arlington County to make any deficit payments through 2013.

 The facility's operating costs are paid for primarily through tipping fees.
-The City paid \$2.1 million in tipping fees in FY 2008.
+The City paid \$1.9 million in tipping fees in FY 2009.
 In the event of an unexpected revenue shortfall at the facility, the City is not responsible for the repayment of the bonds.
-The Alexandria Sanitation Authority and the Arlington Solid Waste Authority have certain bond repayment obligations.
+The Alexandria Sanitation Authority and the Arlington Solid Waste Authority have certain bond repayment obligations through 2013.
+After 2013, the facility becomes a merchant plant.
+The City and Arlington County are currently negotiating a new operating and tip contract with Covanta Energy for the post-2013 era.